Radisson Hotel near Local Attractions in Downtown Toronto

 - Eaton Centre (2.2 km)

-Treat yourself to a shopping spree at the Toronto Eaton Centre.
 The third-largest mall in the country, the centre contains more than 250 shops and services.
+When you're finishing shopping above ground, head to the PATH entrance and explore Toronto's underground shops.

 Phone: +1 (416) 598-8560